 Think About All The Hats You’ll Have To Wear

 When considering how to start your own law firm, you need to think about the fact that it will require you to be more than just a lawyer.
 You’re going to have to be a businessman, a marketer, a negotiator, and you’re going to have to manage your own bookkeeping.
 If you have any staff, you’re also going to have to have a handle on management duties.
-These roles can all be juggled with success, but the more realistic you are about what kind of skills you’re going to have to acquire, the less surprises you’re going to have, and thus less stress.
+These roles can all be juggled with success, but the more realistic you are about what kind of skills you’re going to have to acquire, the fewer surprises you’re going to have, and thus less stress.

 It would be wise to think about and identify your strongest and weakest points.
 You’re only going to be as strong as your weakest link and identifying where you will need to sharpen and improve, or possibly outsource assistance, will go along way in efficient time-management.
 Remember this when considering how to start your own law firm.